 During my secondary school days, I recall how my father will always tell me that they are training young girls in NYSC Camp.
 He’d say, ” One day, you will surely wear that khaki!” ( Which I did).

 Baba, it will take forever to mention all you are to me and my sisters.
 Your warm hugs had been the safest place for me when I got hit by the scorching ATBU sun.
-You encouraged me, prayed for me and supported me.
+You encouraged me, prayed for me, and supported me.

 You always told me “Good name is better than riches”.
 That I will never forget.
 I knew it’s your way of telling me to hold onto integrity.
-That also had been my moto; “Never compromise”
+That also had been my motto; “Never compromise”

 My father believed in us, he knew that his children will be great, he knew they will go places.
 He taught us the ways of the Lord, he encouraged us to serve God.
 He trusted us so much that attending prayer Vigil was never a problem to him.
-He would wake me up at 10pm and say ” Kadi, ( my pet name) its time for your night vigil, don’t be late”.
+He would wake me up at 10 pm and say ” Kadi, ( my pet name) it’s time for your night vigil, don’t be late”.

-I will forever miss you my Hero.
+I will forever miss you, my Hero.
 Keep resting Baba.
 Till we meet at the resurrection morning. ~~ Nancy N. Dogara

-A loving father, very kind hearted, peace loving in all, you were a good man!
+A loving father, very kind-hearted, peace-loving in all, you were a good man!
 You fathered and raised 7 daughters and a son, oh!
 Man like my father!!!
 I miss you so much but as it is written…” it is appointed unto man to die once”….~~Abigail N Joel

 I’ve only come to truly appreciate my father’s heroism as an adult.
-His hard work and patriotism solidified for me after I saw people my own age, and several years younger, deployed with him to Liberia.
+His hard work and patriotism solidified for me after I saw people my age, and several years younger, deployed with him to Liberia.
 I knew my dad would look out for these boys in the desert, just as he always looked out for me.

 Until you hear my dad read “Magana jari ce” or hear him sing “Stand up!
 Stand up for Jesus,” (his best hymn) you have not heard it right.
 Before he left for “Operations”, he would read chapters of poetry and fairy to us (my siblings and me), telling us all the lessons in them.